 What is Influencer Marketing?

 Influencer marketing is using a well-known “figure” to advertise your products or services.
 This could be an actor, comedian, author, politician, or a celebrity that could be famous for just being popular.
-The idea behind this is deeply rooted in the study of consumer behavior, where consumers are more likely to purchase something when someone they know or look up to uses the products or recommends it.
+The idea behind this is deeply rooted in the study of consumer behavior, where consumers are more likely to purchase something when someone they know or look up to uses the product or recommends it.
 It’s the concept of trust.

 Back in the day (before cell phones and social media), when companies frequently featured beloved celebrities in their commercials – that was influencer marketing.
 For my fashionistas, notice how every time a celebrity walks the red carpet they mention the brands of everything they are wearing.
 Believe me, they didn’t spend a single cent on that gown or those jewels – it was given to them by brands that wanted that celebrity to be seen with it so it would boost interest and sales from customers.
 Again, influencer marketing.
 Athletes getting sponsors?
 You got it: influencer marketing.

-Now, enter social media and the game changes.
+Now, enter social media, and the game changes.
 The growth in the number of users on social media exploded and companies did not waste a minute in trying to use it to their advantage.
 Companies searched for profiles with heavy followings and began reaching out to these individuals to showcase their products.

 How Does Influencer Marketing Work?

 Of course, it isn’t all for free.
 Influencer marketing can work in a number of ways.
 At the very basic level, a company can provide a product (or service) for free in exchange for a mention on the influencer’s profile.
-Sometimes a script is provided or they are asked to give their honest opinion about the product (which can sometimes be a slippery slope since you have no control whether it’ll be good or not).
-You see the latter a lot on YouTube, as YouTube influencers typically post videos about reviews or instructions for using a product.
+Sometimes a script is provided or they are asked to give their honest opinion about the product (which can sometimes be a slippery slope since you have no control over whether it’ll be good or not).
+You see the latter a lot on YouTube, as YouTube influencers typically post videos about reviews or tutorials for a product.

 As you go up the ladder of popularity, the stakes are different.
 More often than not, influencers who are given products for free ask for compensation for advertising products.
-Companies either out right pay them a set amount (more likely for celebrities with a bigger internet presence like Kylie Jenner, who literally gets paid almost 6 figures for one post) or provide a unique discount code for the influencer to share.
+Companies either outright pay them a set amount (more likely for celebrities with a bigger internet presence like Kylie Jenner, who literally gets paid almost 6 figures for one post) or provide a unique discount code for the influencer to share.
 This way, if the influencer influences (ha!) someone to purchase the product, they’ll receive a portion of the sale.

 The Good: Why Influencer Marketing Works